Thai Culture & Etiquette

 Visitors don’t need to follow complex rules, but a few simple guidelines are helpful:

-- Women should not touch monks
+- Women should not touch monks or hand items directly to them

 - Avoid sitting higher than a monk when possible